springload/frontend-starter-kit/docs/front-end-questionnaire.md

 }
 ```
     - If a specific polyfill is needed for a particular futuristic feature, then look to [corejs](https://github.com/zloirock/core-js) where possible.

-- **Which third-party tools do you use for date/time formatting?**
-    - We prefer [date-fns](https://github.com/date-fns/date-fns) because you can import just the functions you need.
-    - We avoid using [Moment.js](https://momentjs.com/) as it is _very_ heavy, and does not support tree shaking so you can’t just pull out the bits you need.
-However, in some cases (particularly when you need Timezone functionality) it may be unavoidable.

-- **Which third-party tools do you use for state management?**
-    - We prefer [Redux](https://redux.js.org/) and its family of associated packages such as [react-redux](https://github.com/reactjs/react-redux) and [redux-saga](https://github.com/redux-saga/redux-saga), particularly because it is well supported by [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en).
-    - In some smaller projects and libraries it’s might not be appropriate to use redux to manage App state.
-In these cases we recommend using React’s Context API (as of React 16.3), or libraries such as [unstated](https://github.com/jamiebuilds/unstated).

-- **Which third-party tools do you use for testing?**
-    - We prefer [Jest](https://facebook.github.io/jest/) as a test-runner.
-    - We prefer [Enzyme](https://github.com/airbnb/enzyme) for testing React components.

-- **Which third-party tools do you use for utility functions?**
-    - We prefer using vanilla Javascript functions in combination with `babel-polyfill` where possible.
-    - For more advanced utility functions, we prefer [lodash](https://lodash.com/docs).

 ### JavaScript Style